Achaak/toogoodtogo-bot/README.md

 ## Credit
 https://github.com/marklagendijk/node-toogoodtogo-watcher

-Thanks for the API path and some informations.
+Thanks for the API path and some information.